kmcgrath88/UFO-Sightings/README.md

 #### Level 2: Multiple Search Categories (Optional)
 - Complete all of Level 1 criteria.<br>
-- Using multiple input tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:<br>
+- Using multiple input tags, write JavaScript code so the user can set multiple filters and search for UFO sightings using the following criteria based on the table columns:<br>
   - date/time<br>
   - city<br>
   - state<br>